-Arbitrage is a term used to describe the purchase of a product which is then immediately sold to make a profit.
-Arbitrage is popular in the stock market or as a means to make profit from goods being sold at differing prices in varying markets.
+Arbitrage is the purchase of a product which is then sold to make a profit.
+Successful arbitrage relies on the fact that different markets value products at different rates.
+It's popular in the stock and commodities market, and is the driving force behind a number of industries from antiques to cryptocurrency.
 A person who uses arbitrage is called an arbitrageur.

 A classic example of arbitrage is vintage clothing.
 A given set of old clothes might cost $50 at a thrift store or an auction.
 At a vintage boutique or online, fashion conscious customers might pay $500 for the same clothes.
 A smart consumer can spend $50 at their local thrift shop, and then sell the same item on Etsy for $500.

 That's an example of arbitrage with $450 in profit, before other costs like listing fees, transaction fees, and shipping costs are considered.
 Those factors and others, such as the amount of labor and time involved, can complicate low-volume arbitrage like this.
 At the same time, arbitrage is a powerful profit-making tool used everywhere from garage sales to international banking.

 Arbitrage is a widely used practice that occurs on just about every level of the economy.

 Exchange rates are an important form of arbitrage.
 If the exchange rate in London is £1 = $2 while the exchange rate in the U.S. is £1 = $3, then a smart consumer can make a profit simply by converting their money from dollars to pounds in London, then converting it back when they return to the U.S.